kurtsson/jekyll-multiple-languages-plugin/README.md

 ###Features
 * Supports multiple languages with the same code base.
 * Supports all template languages that your Liquid pipeline supports.
-* Uses [Liquid tags](https://github.com/Shopify/liquid) in your HTML for string handling.
+* Uses [Liquid tags](https://github.com/Shopify/liquid) in your HTML for including translated strings.
-* Compiles languages into separate subfolders.
+* Compiles the site multiple times for all supported languages into separate subfolders.
-* Even works with the -watch flag turned on.
+* The plugin even works with the -watch flag turned on and will rebuild all languages automatically.

 ##Usage
 ###Configuration